Old Wives’ Tales About Baby Gender: 20 Fun Clues - Baby Chick

 chinese gender calendar (gender chart)

-The Chinese Gender Calendar is a traditional chart that claims to predict a baby’s gender based on the mother’s age and month of conception.
+The Chinese Gender Calendar is a traditional chart that claims to predict a baby’s gender based on the mother’s age and the month of conception.
 While many parents enjoy comparing results, it is considered a cultural tradition rather than a scientific method.

 View Sources +